Keys to get low prices in Machu Picchu

 10) How to visit the Humantay Lagoon or the Rainbow Mountain?

-For these destinations, it’s necessary to book an all-inclusive tour, as there’s no affordable public transportation available directly.
+For these destinations, it’s necessary to book an all-inclusive tour, as there’s no affordable public transportation that goes directly there.

 Advice from people who have been there